Bordered theory for pillowcase homology: Introduction

 Now we turn our attention to knot invariants.
 The first Floer-theoretic invariant for knots inside 3-manifolds was knot Floer homology $\widehat{HFK}(Y^3,K)$, introduced by Ozsváth and Szabó in \cite{OS-hfk-0} using symplectic geometry.
 The special case of knots in a sphere is denoted by $\widehat{HFK}(K)=\widehat{HFK}(S^3,K)$.
-Some properties and applications of knot Floer homology are the following: $\widehat{HFK}(K)$ categorifies Alexander polynomial, detects 3-dimensional genus of a knot and hence detects the unknot, detects fiberedness of a knot in $S^3$, and also provides lower bounds for the 4-ball genus of a knot.
+Some properties and applications of knot Floer homology are the following: $\widehat{HFK}(K)$ categorifies the Alexander polynomial, detects the 3-dimensional genus of a knot and hence detects the unknot, detects fiberedness of a knot in $S^3$, and also provides lower bounds for the 4-ball genus of a knot.
 See \cite{Manol-hfk} and \cite{OS-hfk-1} for an introduction to this invariant.
-Gauge theoretic counter-part of knot Floer homology was constructed in \cite{KM-sut} and \cite{Kut}.
+A gauge-theoretic counterpart of knot Floer homology was constructed in \cite{KM-sut} and \cite{Kut}.

-On instanton side, only gauge theoretic constructions of knot invariants are fully developed.
-Kronheimer and Mrowka in \cite{KM-sut} constructed a knot invariant called sutured instanton knot homology $KHI(K)$.
+On the instanton side, only gauge theoretic constructions of knot invariants are fully developed.
+Floer in \cite{Flo-ins-knots} and Kronheimer and Mrowka in \cite{KM-sut} constructed a knot invariant called sutured instanton knot homology $KHI(K)$.
 It has properties similar to knot Floer homology, like detecting the genus of a knot (non-vanishing result).
-In fact, $KHI(K)$ is conjectured to be isomorphic to knot Floer homology $\widehat{HFK}(K)$.
-In \cite{KM-knot} Kronheimer and Mrowka constructed another knot invariant called singular instanton knot homology, which is denoted by $I^\natural(K)$.
-It is, in fact, isomorphic to $KHI(K)$.
-In \cite{KM-Kh} they proved that there is a spectral sequence from Khovanov homology $Kh(K)$ to $I^\natural(K)$.
+In fact, $KHI(K)$ is conjectured to be isomorphic to knot Floer homology $\widehat{HFK}(K)$ (both of them categorify the Alexander polynomial of a knot).
+In \cite{KM-knot}, \cite{KM-Kh} Kronheimer and Mrowka constructed another knot invariant called singular instanton knot homology, which is denoted by $I^\natural(K)$.
+In \cite{KM-Kh} they proved that there is a spectral sequence from Khovanov homology $Kh(K)$ to $I^\natural(K)$, and that $I^\natural(K)$ is, in fact, isomorphic to $KHI(K)$.
 This, together with the non-vanishing result for $KHI(K)$, proved that Khovanov homology detects the unknot.

-The construction called {\it pillowcase homology} was developed by Hedden, Herald, and Kirk in \cite{HHK1} and \cite{HHK2}, in order to better understand and compute $I^{\natural}(K)$.
-This geometric construction potentially gives a knot invariant, which we denote by $H_{pil}(K)$.
-It should be the symplectic side of Atiyah-Floer conjecture for singular instanton knot homology $I^{\natural}(K)$, see \cite[Conjecture 6.5]{HHK2}.